Pelvic radiotherapy side effects: bladder irritation and pain

 - You feel as though you need to pass urine again as soon as you've been

 Sometimes you may also get an infection in your urine, which can make your urine look cloudy or smell strongly.
-Tell your doctor if you have any of the above effects.
+Tell your doctor or nurse if you have any of the above effects.
 Medicines can help to reduce the cystitis.
 If you have an infection, you will need antibiotic treatment.

 You can help to reduce the effects of cystitis by